-- At season startup: - $\checkmark$ Inspect breaker points for wear and replace if needed. - ✓ Set the gap or dwell angle and lubricate rotor. - ✓ Check timing and adjust if necessary. - $\checkmark$ Clean all connecting terminals; cover with protectors. - ✓ Spray silicone on electrically operated safety switches and ignition system to prevent corrosion.
+- At season startup: - ✓ Inspect breaker points for wear and replace if needed. - ✓ Set the gap or dwell angle and lubricate rotor. - ✓ Check timing and adjust if necessary. - ✓ Clean all connecting terminals; cover with protectors. - ✓ Spray silicone on electrically operated safety switches and ignition system to prevent corrosion.

-- ✓ In engines that have spark plugs, clean and re-gap them or replace with plugs in the recommended heat range. - ✓ Check all terminals and electrical connections for tightness and corrosion and spray with corrosion inhibitor (NOT grease). - ✓ Remove the distributor cap and lubricate governor weights with silicone (NOT oil).
+- ✓ In engines that have them, clean and re-gap spark plugs or replace with plugs in the recommended heat range. - ✓ Check all terminals and electrical connections for tightness and corrosion and spray with corrosion inhibitor (NOT grease). - ✓ Remove the distributor cap and lubricate governor weights with silicone (NOT oil).